Wesmania/peak-soulmates/README.md

 A multiplayer mod that matches players into pairs, where each player in a pair shares damage of the other.
 Based on the "shared damage" mod.

-## WARNING WARNING WARNING

-THIS MOD IS UNDER DEVELOPMENT.
-I played a few games with it and it seems to more-or-less work, but don't be surprised by bugs.

 ## Features

 Implemented:

-* To be tested.

-Implemented, but maybe buggy:

 * Sharing damage!
 * Sharing hunger and weight!